ebi-uniprot/ProtVista/dataServicesAndFormat.md

 # Adding your sources

 **Disclaimer: ** We currently support all feature types but variants for external sources.
-We are working on it but it is not ready yet.
+This is work in progress.

 You can add your own data source by using the customDataSources option when instantiating ProtVista.
 Please keep in mind that the response should follow the data format expected by ProtVista.
 You will need to specify the URL, the authority and whether or not ".json" file extension is expected at the end of the data source call.